fastlane/fastlane/snapshot/README.md

 <h5 align="center"><code>snapshot</code> is part of <a href="https://fastlane.tools">fastlane</a>: The easiest way to automate beta deployments and releases for your iOS and Android apps.</h5>

 # Features
-- Create hundreds of screenshots in multiple languages on all simulators
+- Create hundreds of screenshots and videos in multiple languages on all simulators
 - Configure it once, store the configuration in git
 - Do something else, while the computer takes the screenshots for you
 - Integrates with [`fastlane`](https://fastlane.tools) and [`deliver`](https://github.com/fastlane/fastlane/tree/master/deliver)